Images/Labels/Tables¶

 import pandas as pd

-print(f"List of feature table: {ngff_image.table.list(table_type='feature_table')}")
+print(f"List of feature table: {ngff_image.tables.list(table_type='feature_table')}")

-nuclei = ngff_image.label.get_label('nuclei')
+nuclei = ngff_image.labels.get_label('nuclei')

 # Create a table with random features for each nuclei in each ROI